Blessi/Coursersa-Getting-and-Cleaning-Data-Project/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Additional Information
-You can find additional information about the variables, data and transformations in the CodeBook.MD file.
+Additional information about the variables, data and transformations  can be found in the CodeBook.MD file.